Fatty liver disease and keto: 5 things to know

 Journal of Applied Physiology 2011: Does physical inactivity cause nonalcoholic fatty liver disease? [overview article; ungraded] ↩

-In fact, in one intervention trial, a low-fat diet performed worse than a low-carb or Mediterranean diet for treating NAFLD:
+In fact, in one intervention trial, a low-fat diet led to some benefit for NAFLD, but not as much as a low-carb or Mediterranean diet:

 Hepatology Research 2018: Comparison of efficacy of low-carbohydrate and low-fat diet education programs in non-alcoholic fatty liver disease: A randomized controlled study [randomized trial; moderate evidence] ↩